tink-ab/tink-link-ios/README.md

     present(tinkLinkViewController, animated: true)
     ```

 5. After the user has completed or cancelled the aggregation flow, the completion handler will be called with a result.
-If the flow is launched with a temporary user, a successful authentication will return a result that contains an authorization code that you can [exchange for an access token](https://docs.tink.com/resources/getting-started/retrieve-access-token).
+A successful authentication will return a result that contains an authorization code that you can [exchange for an access token](https://docs.tink.com/resources/getting-started/retrieve-access-token).
 If something went wrong the result will contain an error.
     ```swift
     do {
         let authorizationCode = try result.get()